ChatMotorApi/chatmotor-java/README.md

 ## Getting Started

 To get started with ChatMotor, visit our website at [www.chatmotor.ai](https://www.chatmotor.ai).
-There you will find all the necessary resources to download the library, access detailed documentation, and explore code examples that will help you integrate ChatMotor into your projects effectively.

-## Documentation

-For detailed usage instructions, please refer to the official documentation available on our website.
-The documentation includes complete Javadoc, code examples, and comprehensive guides to help you integrate ChatMotor into your projects effectively.
+There you will find the library download, detailed documentation, Javadoc, code examples, and comprehensive guides to help you integrate ChatMotor into your projects effectively.

 ## Support